 We’ve used this framework to help firms like TBM Consulting plan and publish a series of helpful articles for their clients such as this one on implementing digital management systems.

-#2 – Bring Original Primary Research to Market Quickly
+#2 – CONTENT DEVELOPMENT: Bring Original Primary Research to Market Quickly

 If this pandemic has accelerated one change to thought leadership marketing it’s been the pressure it’s placed on speeding up the content development process.
 The relevancy of research data used to be measured in weeks or months; now it’s being measured in hours.